 If they don't bin it - drop them in it

-If you are aware of any irresponsible dog owners who have failed to pick up after their dog then please let us know.
+You can also use the form or telephone the Customer Service Centre on 01738 476476 to make us aware of any irresponsible dog owners who have failed to pick up after their dog.

 With sufficient evidence we can issue warning letters or Fixed Penalty Notices against offenders.
 The Council's Operations service will also be informed of the fouling and will take steps to inspect and collect as necessary.